sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 };
 ```

-The next example is of a migration that creates an unique index composed of multiple fields with a condition, which allows a relation to exist multiple times but only one can satisfy the condition:
+The next example is of a migration that creates a unique index composed of multiple fields with a condition, which allows a relation to exist multiple times but only one can satisfy the condition:

 ```js
 module.exports = {